- Certain VPNs on the market have ad-blocking capabilities, which can help you take protecting your online privacy a step further.

 |Windscribe VPN||Windscribe (browser extension)||Windscribe Limited|

-If you need a good-for-everything service, we recommend PIA.
-It passed all of our tests with flying colors, whether it was speed or security we’ve tested for.
+If you need a good-for-everything service, we recommend ExpressVPN.
+It passed all of our tests with flying colors, whether it was speed or security we have tested.

 Can VPN remove ads?
 Some can, some can’t